steven-reed122/Server-Client-Chat-program/readme.txt

 When ther server is running, clients can connect to it and send messages to other connected clients.

-Clients can see the username of the message senders and all clients must choose a username and enter an existing password or create a password upon login.
+Clients can see the username of the message senders and all clients must choose a username and enter an existing corresponding password or create a password upon login.

 ***COMPILATION and RUNNING****